 The title of this book, The Pleasures and Perils of a Creative Life, explains, elegantly, exactly what it is.
 (More on that in a second.)

 Dani Shapiro (b.
-1962), a best-selling memoirist who writes about her own life in a non-ironic, non-sentimental way.
-She is honest, authentic and generously reflects on the most interesting and personal subjects of a creative life; the living, the creating and the existing.
-Not the producing.
+April 10, 1962) is a best-selling memoirist who writes about her own life (and how we form our deepest notions of self) in a non-ironic, non-sentimental way.
+She is honest and authentic and generously reflects on the most interesting and personal subjects of a creative life: the living, the creating, and the existing.
+Not the producing or the having had produced.

 I have written seven books, and still I have to remind myself this is what I do, this is my vocation, this is what puts food on the table and pays the mortgage.
 It’s not a hobby or something I spend my days doing for the sheer joy of it.

-Her collection of thoughts – a collection in which consciousness lives and thrives – she reexamined things that we commonly use and need to repurpose, like poet David Whyte’s Consolations, Shapiro grabs and reimagines words like permission, seeds, distance, and guides.
+Shapiro’s collection of thoughts—a collection in which consciousness lives and thrives—she reexamines things that we commonly use and need to repurpose; like poet David Whyte’s Consolations, Shapiro grabs and reimagines words like permission, seeds, distance, and guides.1

 Of the numerous things Shapiro shares, my particular favorites are the strength and danger of our inner censor, a need for mentors, collected precious things we keep nearby, the mutual benefits of rest and play, and the difference between rhythm and discipline.

-I certainly keep this book close and open it often.
-There is a reason I’ve linked so many of my own posts to this book entry, my own thinking has been inspired by Shapiro’s wisdom and organization.
+I certainly keep Still Writing book close and open it often.
+My thinking has been much-inspired by Shapiro’s wisdom and thoughtful organization.

 Though we are alone in our rooms, alone with our demons, our inner censor, our teachers remind us that we’re not alone in the endeavor.
 We are part of a great tapestry of those who have preceded us.

-Inspired by Shapiro, I’d like to define a word of my own, elegance.
+Inspired by Shapiro, I’d like to define a word on my own: elegance.
 Elegance is completeness plus modesty.
 Nothing present is unnecessary, and nothing necessary is absent.
 It’s the economy and deliberateness of Thoreau mixed with the enthusiastic generosity of Anna Deavere Smith’s warm, embracing advice to artists of all sorts.

-Shapiro reminds us to write from emotion but not to succumb to it” “Grief, joy, hilarity, rage – all of it becomes the medium in which you work.
+Shapiro reminds us to write from emotion but not to succumb to it.
+“Grief, joy, hilarity, rage—all of it becomes the medium in which you work.
 You can’t be feeling it and shaping it at the same time.”
+3

-To extend a few of Shapiro’s themes even further – most are worth a deep inhale – grab psychologist Rollo May’s critical read on the effects of fear on creativity or physicist Alan Lightman’s In Praise of Wasting Time on the benefits of rest and play.
+To extend a few of the themes from The Perils and Pleasures of a Creative Life even further—most are worth a deep inhale—grab psychologist Rollo May’s critical read on the effects of fear on creativity, physicist Alan Lightman’s In Praise of Wasting Time on the benefits of rest and play, Dorothea Brande’s wonderful guide to teaching writerly genius, and most of all, Bird by Bird by the inimitable writing teacher Anne Lamott born the same day as Shapiro.